aamir-ansari-44/Delhivery_data_analysis/README.md

 Make sense out of the raw data and help the data science team to build forecasting models onit.

 **Conclusion**
-1.
+**1-Limited Timeframe**

-The data set is corresponding to only 2 months, so not much can be concluded about the seasonal or month-over-month or year-over-year patterns.
+The dataset spans only two months, which restricts the ability to draw conclusions about seasonal trends or long-term patterns such as month-over-month or year-over-year changes.

-2.
+**2-Data Discrepancy in Time Metrics**

-There is a significant difference between actual_time and segment_actual_time_sum which shows there is discrepancy in data entry.
+A notable difference between actual_time and segment_actual_time_sum suggests inconsistencies in data entry or logging practices.

-3.
-There is a significant difference between actual_distance_to_destination and osrm_distance which shows that the ML model’s prediction is statistically significantly wrong or the delivery executives are not following the predetermined route.
-4.
+**3-Inconsistency in Predicted Time**
-There is a significant difference between segment_osrm_time_sum and osrm_time which shows that the ML model’s prediction is statistically significantly wrong.
+A significant difference between segment_osrm_time_sum and osrm_time points to potential inaccuracies in the ML model’s time estimations.

-5.
+**4-Top Performing States**

-The top 5 states are : **Maharashtra, Karnataka, Haryana, Tamil Nadu, Telangana**
+The five states contributing the most business are: Maharashtra, Karnataka, Haryana, Tamil Nadu, and Telangana.

-6.
+**5-Top Performing Cities**

-The top 5 cities are : **Bengaluru, Mumbai, Gurgaon, Delhi, Hyderabad**
+The leading cities in terms of order volume are: Bengaluru, Mumbai, Gurgaon, Delhi, and Hyderabad.

-7.
+**6-Peak Order Day**

-The day on which most orders are generated is a **Wednesday**.
+The highest number of orders are placed on Wednesdays, indicating a mid-week surge in demand.

-**Recomendations**
-•
-Should work on imroving the ML model to improve business.
-•
-Should focus more on those states and cities that provide us with more business by enabling more carries and better infrastructure.
-•
-Should be ready with more orders on Wednesday by enabling long-shifts and getting more work force.
+**#✅ Recommendations**

+**Enhance ML Model Accuracy**

+Invest in refining the machine learning model to improve predictions related to time and distance, thereby boosting operational efficiency.

+**Focus on High-Performing Regions**

+Prioritize infrastructure development and carrier enablement in top-performing states and cities to capitalize on existing demand and drive growth.

+**Optimize Mid-Week Operations**

+Prepare for increased order volumes on Wednesdays by scheduling extended shifts and deploying additional workforce to meet demand effectively.